Paula Breen M.A., PG Dipl. Psych. UKCP Registered.

 Sometimes it is important to tell your story to someone who will listen carefully and who holds the intention of understanding and accepting you just where you are today.
 It is from this place that the work of self-discovery starts and from here that movement or change can begin to happen.

 Or sometimes, you might be very familiar with telling your story but it seems to make no difference to the uncomfortable, often painful feelings you experience; your "familiar story" only serves to hide what it is that really needs to be said or to be shown from a deeper place within.

 Getting in touch

-If any (or all) of this applies to you, do please drop me an e:mail or give me a call to see if it feels right to work with me.
+If any (or all) of this applies to you, do please drop me an e:mail to see if it feels right to work with me.
 We can have an initial session, with no obligation to continue, so you can get a first-hand sense of how I work and ask any questions that come to mind.

 Training, qualifications & experience

 - M.A. in Transpersonal Counselling & Psychotherapy (University of Northampton)